sdean14/bananaTime/README.md

 # Tomobook
-[Tomobook](https://tomobook.herokuapp.com/#/login) is a clone of the populasocial media site [Facebook](https://www.facebook.com).
-Here users can connect with others (make friends),post on  walls and upload profile.
+[Tomobook](https://tomobook.herokuapp.com/#/login) is a clone of the popular social media site [Facebook](https://www.facebook.com).
+The word tomo actually comes from the Japanese word for friend.
+On my site users can connect with others (make friends), post comments and update their profiles.

 ## Technologies
 * React/Redux